 George Russell fights past Max Verstappen to win Brazilian GP sprint race

+George Russell fights past Max Verstappen for first win in F1 at Brazilian GP sprint race

 George Russell brilliantly fought his way past Max Verstappen to take the first win of his Formula One career in Saturday’s sprint race to claim pole position for the Brazilian Grand Prix.